 Let me guess—you’re standing in your kitchen on Sunday afternoon, staring at a bunch of vegetables like they’re a puzzle you can’t solve.
 I’ve been there.
 The whole meal prep thing sounds amazing in theory, but when you’re actually doing it?
 Total overwhelm.
 Here’s the thing though: plant-based meal prep bowls don’t have to be complicated.
 In fact, once you nail the mix-and-match formula, you’ll wonder why you ever stressed about it in the first place.

 The beauty here?
 You’re not eating the same boring meal five times.
 You prep components once, then mix them differently throughout the week.
 Monday’s Mediterranean bowl becomes Wednesday’s Asian-inspired creation.
 Same ingredients, totally different vibe.
 It’s like having a capsule wardrobe, but for food.
+Perfect for anyone looking for healthy lunch bowls that stay fresh all week.

 Plus, plant-based ingredients typically last longer in the fridge than their animal-based cousins.
 No sketchy chicken situation on day four, you know? 🙂